AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 </tr>
 <tr>
 <td>Drag&drop</td>
-<td>Hover the interval or a milestone, press the button when the pointer is of dragging type, drag it to the place where you need to put it (scale range will change automatically)</td>
+<td>Hover the interval or a milestone, press the button when the pointer is of dragging type, drag it to the place where you need to put it (scale range will change automatically).
+The gantt will dispatch the "update" event immediately.
+Read about gantt events in the following.</td>
 <td>Drags the interval through the time <!-->and space<--> without lengthening or shortening it.</td>
 <td>